 On average, an electric scooter can last between 3 and 5 years.
-How long does an electric scooter last?
-On average, an electric scooter can last between 3 and 5 years.
-In most cases, durability depends on the make and model and, in general, the more expensive the electric scooter, the better the quality of its components, which, as a result, will last longer normally.
-The lifespan depends on many factors.
+But how long does an electric scooter really last?
+It all depends on the make and model, as well as the quality of its components.
+Generally, the more expensive the electric scooter, the better its quality and the longer it will last.
+The lifespan of electric scooters at different prices is slightly different.

 Usually, an electric scooter can be used for about 3 years with daily use and a single charge.
 The battery of an electric scooter usually lasts between 2 and 3 years, or 300 to 500 full charge cycles, whichever comes first.
 After 200 to 300 charging cycles, you may start to notice a decrease in battery performance.
 Lower quality batteries may last less than 1 year, while healthy batteries can last up to 5 years.
 Rideshare electric scooters have an average lifespan of 1 to 5 months.

 On the other hand, privately owned electric scooters with proper care and maintenance can last at least 2 or 3 years, and possibly even longer.
 To extend battery life, it's important to practice responsible use and let the battery cool down before charging it.
 Additionally, connecting a heated battery to an electrical outlet is not recommended.
 In terms of total lifespan, a well-maintained electric scooter should last between 3 and 5 years or more.
 The distance each electric scooter can travel per charge varies from model to model.